-When you are looking to purchase a brand new game to play on your custom gaming PC, there is one question that always gnaws at you.
-Like every other PC gamer, if you are wondering if the GPU can cope with a game you are looking forward to playing, there are some simple things you can do to help make this decision.
+Like many other PC gamer playing on a budget, you might be wondering if your GPU can cope with a game you are looking forward to playing, there are some simple things you can do to help make this decision.

 The most common way of assessing GPU performance is by running a benchmarking test.
 These tests are designed to mimic graphic-intensive games that your PC might encounter.